The Mortgage Lender Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on The Mortgage Lender’s changes.
-While using COMPLETIONmonitor is not a prerequisite for The Mortgage Lender , demonstrating you can stay up to date with The Mortgage Lender’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your panel standing.
+This system optimises the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on The Mortgage Lender’s changes.
+Even though using the tool is not a prerequisite for The Mortgage Lender , demonstrating you can remain up to date with The Mortgage Lender’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your panel standing.

-The software creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by The Mortgage Lender

-Mortgage companies often change their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from The Mortgage Lender are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes